top of page

 7. Ermelinda

-Our target audience is 7 young women, 5 continue to live in the reception center, Mamã Muxima in Luanda, the other 2 girls, also lived in the same center, but are currently living with families that have welcomed them.
+Our target audience is 7 young women, 5 continue to live in the reception center, Mamã Muxima in Luanda, and the other 2 girls, also lived in the same center, but are currently living with families that have welcomed them.

 DURATION